-Artemide Zatti was born in Boretto (Reggio Emilia) on 12th October 1880.
+Artemides Zatti was born in Boretto (Reggio Emilia) on 12 October 1880.
 It did not take long for him to experience the hardship of sacrifice, so much so, that at the age of nine he was already earning his living as a farmhand.
 Forced by poverty, the Zatti family emigrated to Argentina at the beginning of 1897 and settled in Bahia Blanca.
-The young Artemide immediately began to frequent the parish run by the Salesians, finding his spiritual director in Fr Carlo Cavalli the parish priest, a pious man of extraordinary goodness.
+The young Artemides immediately began to frequent the parish run by the Salesians, finding his spiritual director in Fr Carlo Cavalli the parish priest, a pious man of extraordinary kindness.
 It was he who directed him towards Salesian life.
 He was 20 years old when he went to the aspirantate in Bernal.

-Artemide Zatti loved his sick in a very touching way.
-He saw Jesus himself in them, so much so that when he asked the sisters for a dress for a new boy who had just arrived, he would say: “Sister, do you have a dress for a 12-year-old Jesus?”.
-His care for the sick was done with great care that it had its own delicate nuances.
+Artemides Zatti loved his sick in a very touching way.
+He saw Jesus himself in them, so much so that when he asked the sisters for a dress for a new boy who had just arrived, he would say: “Sister, do you have a dress for a 12-year-old Jesus?”
+His care for the sick had its own delicate nuances.
 Some people remember seeing him carrying the body of a patient who had died during the night on his shoulders towards the mortuary, to remove it from the sight of the other patients: and he did this while reciting the De profundis.
-Faithful to the Salesian spirit and to the motto bequeathed by Don Bosco to his sons - "work and temperance" - he carried out a prodigious activity with habitual readiness of spirit, with a heroic spirit of sacrifice, with absolute detachment from any personal satisfaction, without ever taking holidays or rest.
+Faithful to the Salesian spirit and to the motto bequeathed by Don Bosco to his sons - "work and temperance" - he carried out prodigious activity with habitual readiness of spirit, a heroic spirit of sacrifice, and absolute detachment from any personal satisfaction, without ever taking holidays or rest.
 It’s said that the only five days of the rest he had were spent... in prison!
-Yes, he had also known the prison, because of the escape of a prisoner in hospital, for which the blame was on him.
+Yes, he had also known the prison, because of the escape of a prisoner from hospital, for which the blame was laid upon him.
 He was absolved and his return home was a triumph.

-He was a man very easy to deal with, with a great energy of sympathy that he manifested and gladly spent time to talk with the simple people.
-Above all, he was a man of God, and he radiated Him.
-One doctor at the hospital, who was rather incredulous, said: “When I saw Br.
+He was a very easy person to deal with, showed enormous sympathy and gladly spent time talking with simple people.
+Above all, he was a man of God, and this shone through him.
+One doctor at the hospital, inclined not to believe in God, said: “When I saw Br.
 Zatti my disbelief faltered".
 And another exclaimed: “I started believing in God ever since I met Br.
 Zatti”.

-In 1950, the tireless infirmarian from a ladder and it was then that the symptoms of a cancer appeared, which he himself clearly diagnosed.
-However, he continued to carry out his mission for another year, until, after heroically accepting his suffering, he passed away on 15 March 1951 in full consciousness, surrounded by the affection and gratitude of an entire population.
+In 1950, the tireless nurse fell from a ladder and it was then that the symptoms of cancer appeared, which he himself clearly diagnosed.
+However, he continued to carry out his mission for another year, until, after heroically accepting his suffering, he passed away on 15 March 1951 fully conscious, surrounded by the affection and gratitude of an entire population.